FATBO1/c_project/README.md

 <h3 align="center">Horizontal Bar Chart Generator</h3>

   <p align="center">
-    Introducing our project written in the C programming language, designed to effortlessly generate Horizontal Bar Charts directly within the terminal interface.
-This user-friendly tool empowers users to seamlessly create, customize, and conveniently save their charts to text files.
-Boasting additional functionalities including sorting capabilities, vibrant color options for charts, and the ability to import/export data in CSV format, this project offers a comprehensive solution for data visualization needs.
+    Introducing our latest project developed in C: a sophisticated tool designed to effortlessly generate Horizontal Bar Charts within your terminal interface.
+With a user-friendly interface, customization options, and the ability to save charts to text files, it streamlines the data visualization process.
+Additionally, it offers sorting capabilities, vibrant color options, and seamless CSV import/export functionality, making it a comprehensive solution for diverse data visualization needs.
+What sets our project apart is its integration with the OpenAI ChatGPT API, allowing for enhanced analysis directly within the workflow.
+From simple tasks to complex analyses, our project provides professionals with the tools they need to visualize data effectively and make informed decisions.
     <br />
     <a href="https://github.com/FATBO1/c_project"><strong>Explore the docs »</strong></a>
     <br />